WWW.LOGISTICSINNOVATION.ORG

 All photos: S.Barth / Easyfairs

 The second ILS study trip in October 2025 was fully booked with 50 participants and led to innovative companies such as Schindler, Swiss Post Cargo, and Meier Tobler.
-What were the key insights from this trip, and which innovation trends are currently the focus for the industry?
+What were in this currently the focus for the industry

 The second ILS study tour has definitively established itself as a key industry event and serves as a